 Change text at P135 L12 as follow

-The Two Memory Config Tag Capable subfield is set to 1 to indicate capability to support two Memory Configuration Tag values (Figure 78) and is set to 0 otherwise.
+The Two Memory Config Tag Capable subfield is set to 1 to indicate capability to support two Memory Configuration Tag values per TID or TID group.
+(Figure 78) and is set to 0 otherwise.